 Prepared for Success Component

-The Prepared for Success component looks at how well we are equipping Ohio’s students to take advantage of future opportunities.
+Whether training in a technical field or preparing for work or college, the Prepared for Success component looks at how well prepared Ohio’s students are for future opportunities.

 What's New this Year?

-- 12 points through an industry-recognized credential or group of credentials in one of 13 high-demand career fields.
+- Twelve points through an industry-recognized credential or group of credentials in one of 13 high-demand career fields.

 *If a student achieves more than one of the above, the district still earns 1 point for that student.